Policy Gradient Methods in the Presence of Symmetries and State Abstractions: Full Results

 \subsection{DeepMind Control Suite}

-Figure \ref{fig:pixel_results_supp} shows full results obtained on 16 DeepMind Control Suite tasks with pixel observations to supplement results of Section \ref{sec:results_pixels}.
-Domains that require excessive exploration and large number of time steps (e.g., acrobot, swimmer, and humanoid) and domains with visually small targets (e.g., reacher hard and finger turn hard) are not included in this benchmark.
-In each plot, the solid lines present algorithms with image augmentation and dashed lines present algorithms without image augmentation.
+Figures \ref{fig:pixel_results_supp_aug}-\ref{fig:pixel_results_supp_no_aug} show full results obtained on 16 DeepMind Control Suite tasks with pixel observations to supplement the results of Section \ref{sec:results_pixels}.
+Domains that require excessive exploration and large number of time steps (e.g., acrobat, swimmer, and humanoid) and domains with visually small targets (e.g., reacher hard and finger turn hard) are not included in this benchmark.